Sunak ‘hasn’t got a clue where 4,000 migrants earmarked for Rwanda have gone’

 The Prime Minister accused Sir Keir Starmer of having provided legal representation to Hizb ut-Tahrir, which the UK plans to ban as a terror group.

-Rishi Sunak “hasn’t got a clue” where more than 4,000 missing migrants earmarked for removal to Rwanda have disappeared, Sir Keir Starmer has claimed.
+Rishi Sunak “hasn’t got a clue” where more than 4,000 missing migrants earmarked for removal to Rwanda have disappeared to, Sir Keir Starmer has claimed.

-The Prime Minister would not be drawn into answering questions about reports the Home Office has lost contact with approximately 4,250 people identified for removal to the east African nation, with the Labour leader claiming he had “dodged” three attempts.
+The Prime Minister would not be drawn into answering questions about reports that the Home Office has lost contact with approximately 4,250 people identified for removal to the east African nation, with the Labour leader claiming he had “dodged” three attempts to address the figures.

 In his opening question to Mr Sunak, Sir Keir said: “The Government has been forced to admit that it has lost contact with 85% of the 5,000 people earmarked for removal to Rwanda.
 Has he found them yet?”

-The Prime Minister did not directly respond to the question, but insisted that the Government was grasping issues with migration.
+The Prime Minister did not directly respond to the question, but insisted that the Government was dealing with migration.

 He said: “What I can tell (Sir Keir) is that in spite of him blocking every single attempt that we have taken, we have managed now because of our actions to reduce the number of people coming here by over a third last year, remove over 20,000 people from this country back to their home countries, carried out 70% more illegal enforcement raids, arrested hundreds of people, closed down thousands of bank accounts and processed over 100,000 cases, the biggest number in over 20 years.”